HEASARC/sciserver_cookbooks/misc-jdaviz-demo.md

     'phafile'   : 'NONE',
     'xcolf'     : 'X',
     'ycolf'     : 'Y',
+    # noprompt is set so the tool does not prompt for additional parameters
     'noprompt'  : True
 }

 # run the task
 res = hsp.extractor(**inPars)
 ```

+## 4. Create Source and Background Regions

 After the image is extracted, we use `Imviz` to load the image, so we can create the region files.